north-dallas-developers/learn/hands-on-react/index.md

 ## Hands-On React

 These are the resources for the Hands-On React training for the North Dallas Developers Group.
 These are the lessons in order.
-They are not all up here yet, but will be before we need them.

 All of this training assumes that you have [Node](https://nodejs.org/) and [create-react-app](https://github.com/facebook/create-react-app) installed.